 - Ensure you do not have a stuck mic (you may notice a TX annunciation on your radio if you do or hear the sidetone).

-- Check the volume on your radio, test the volume by turning of the squelch (pulling the volume knob or pressing the “SQ” button).
+- Check the volume on your radio, and test the volume by turning of the squelch (pulling the volume knob or pressing the “SQ” button).

 - It is rare to lose your entire radio all at once, did you recently touch any buttons or switches on the audio panel or intercom?
 If so, flip them back to previous positions.